splunk-soar-connectors/msadgraph/README.md

 summary\.total\_objects\_successful | numeric |

 ## action: 'reset password'
-Reset or set a user's password in an Azure AD environment
+Reset or set a user's password in an Microsoft AD environment

 Type: **contain**
 Read only: **False**